IBM/charts/GUIDELINES.md

 ## IBM Helm chart best practices

 Similar to the Helm CLI linter, IBM has created a linter specifically for community helm charts.
-There are three levels of messages produced by the linter:
+There are four levels of messages produced by the linter:

-`Information`: Style or cosmetic recommendations; not required for certification.
+`Information`: Style or cosmetic recommendations; not required.

 `Warning`: These will not prevent successful deployment but may yield inconsistencies on the platform.
-Strongly recommended to address but not strictly required for certification.
+Strongly recommended to address but not strictly required.

-`Error`: Error level checks are must-fix for certification.
+`Error`: Error level checks are must-fix.

+`Review`: Review items are handled on a case-by-case basis.

 The linter is run by IBM against the chart in the pull request and then output is provided as a comment.